Workplace Violence Prevention Plan (WVPP)

 - Workplace violence prevention training programs.

-- Regularly scheduled Health & Safety Committee meetings that address safety, security issues, and potential workplace violence hazards.
+- Regularly scheduled Health & Safety Committee meetings that address safety, security issues and potential workplace violence hazards

 - Posted or distributed workplace violence prevention information.

-- Information about how employees can report a violent incident, threat, or other workplace violence concern to their employer or law enforcement without fear of reprisal or adverse action.
+- Information about how employees can report a violent incident, threat, or other workplace violence concern to employer or law enforcement without fear of reprisal or adverse action.

 - It is the responsibility of every member of the campus community to take any act of violence or threat of violence seriously and to immediately report workplace violence or threats of violence to the USF Public Safety department at (415) 422-2911.

-- Employees can anonymously report a violent incident, threat, or other violence concerns, by contacting the Whistleblower hotline at (800) 316-4315.
+- Employees can anonymously report a violent incident, threat, or other violence concerns by contacting the Whistleblower hotline at (800) 316-4315.

 - All employees will be trained in workplace violence prevention.